alexandralalor/alexandralalor.github.io/_pages/research.md

 ## Fire Effects Monitor
 ### North Cascades National Park, Marblemount, WA
 > As a Scientist-in-Parks intern, I curated tree ring samples for a [fire history study](https://www.proquest.com/docview/2652001548?pq-origsite=gscholar&fromopenview=true) using dendrochronology.
 I also worked with the Fire Effects field crew, responsible for collecting forest vegetation data to monitor the effectiveness of prescribed fire treatments.
-During this time I became a qualified Wildland Firefighter and assited in prescribed burn operations.
-I also assisted with communication center radio dispatching and Search and Rescue operations within the park.
+During this time I became a qualified Wildland Firefighter and assisted in prescribed burn operations.
+I also worked with communication center radio dispatching and Search and Rescue operations within the park.
 >
 >![research-4](http://alexandralalor.github.io/images/research/research-4.jpg)

 ## Luquillo Long-Term Ecological Research Intern
 ### El Verde Field Station, El Yunque National Forest, Río Grande, PR
 > During the winter of 2018, I joined the El Verde Field Station in Puerto Rico to study forest dynamics post-hurricane María.
-We worked on a variety of projects, including canopy and plot photos, soil and litter processing, vegetation surveys, and coarse woody debris measurements.
+We worked on a variety of forestry projects, including canopy and plot photos, soil and litter processing, vegetation surveys, and coarse woody debris measurements.
 >
 >![research-3](http://alexandralalor.github.io/images/research/research-3.JPG)